 - "Hands-down, it's the best pickup truck trip computer, and it's the benchmark by which all others that follow will be measured.
 It has a fuel-efficiency monitor, pitch and yaw angles while off-roading and a robust set of towing apps that can store names and notes for up to 20 trailers, and provides a hitch checklist to help ensure you've hooked up the trailer properly." -- PickupTrucks.com (2011)

-The F-150 has a fairly utilitarian interior.
+The 2013 F-150 has a fairly utilitarian interior.
 Those equipped with the front bench seat have a storage compartment underneath the middle cushion, and XLT and higher models with these seats also have covered armrest storage.
 An optional front center console is large, and can hold a laptop and hanging file folders, which reviewers like.
-They also say that the flat rear floor in SuperCrew cab models makes loading large cargo easy and convenient.
-The SuperCab isn’t as convenient for loading rear cargo, as its rear-hinged back doors can’t be opened without opening the front door as well.
+They also say that the flat rear floor in SuperCrew models makes loading large cargo easy and convenient.
+The SuperCab isn’t as convenient for loading rear cargo, as its rear-hinged back doors can’t be opened without opening the front door first.
 Regular cabs have limited space behind the front seats, so this configuration may not be the best choice if you need lots of dry, secure cabin storage.

 Ford also offers features to make loading the cargo bed easier.
 There are deployable, side-mounted steps to help reach over the high bed walls.
-There is a step that comes out of the lowered tailgate to make it easier to climb into the bed.
+There is also a step that comes out of the lowered tailgate to make it easier to climb into the bed.

 - "A thoughtful center console design can swallow two or more laptops or tablets; there are even slotted ridges along the sides for holding hanging files in place." -- Kelley Blue Book